ManifestManah/NoBlock/README.md

 ## Known Bugs & Issues
-- Crouching whilst inside of an enemy player, will not allow you to stand up again, until you are no longer inside of the enemy player.
+- Crouching whilst inside of an enemy player, will not allow you to stand up again until you are no longer inside of the enemy player.

 ## Future development plans